KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Check supplies for test room (pens, paper, refreshments for participants)
 * Ensure observer room has adequate chairs, table space, office supplies, etc. for observers scheduled to take notes
 * Print copies of all study materials

 * For remote tests:
 * Set up in a quiet location
 * Use a land line and head set so your hands are free for taking notes
 * Print copies of all study materials

 * Facilitator should:
 * Put your cell phone on vibrate and within reach in case observers or the participant needs to reach you
+* Note taking form for facilitator
 * Have email open and minimized, in case you need to communicate with the participant
 * Get a glass of water

 * Note takers should:
 * Set up your workspace (2 monitors, or 2 computers - one with virtual meeting software and one with note taking spreadsheet)
+* Note taking spreadsheet for note takers
 * Get a stop watch and be sure it’s working.

 Walkthrough and pilot test (Usability Study Process and Materials Checklist)
 * Review test objectives, success measures, and areas of concern with note takers